Huaqiu-Electronics/kicad-hqpcb-plugin/README.md

 ### Real-time quotations completely within KiCad

-Click the "Update Price" button to get the latest pricing and lead time for your boards from NextPCB.
+Click the "Update Price" button to get the latest pricing and lead time for your boards from HQ PCB.

 You can modify other parameters (E.g. solder mask color, board quantity, etc.) at any time and re-quote the price with a click of a button.
 All the options are synced with [NextPCB](https://www.nextpcb.com/).